-Your will can be challenged by someone who thinks they should have received more from you.
+Your wishes can be challenged by someone who thinks they should receive more from you.

-They may well say you didn't know what you were doing when you made your will - that you lacked "testamentary capacity".
+They may well say you didn't know what you were doing when you made your will or LPA - that you lacked "capacity".

-The court must decide on the evidence available whether you had testamentary capacity when you made your will.
+The court must decide on the evidence available whether you had capacity when you made your will or LPA.

 How it works